-Train, bus, shuttle, or taxi are just some of the ways to get from Ben Gurion Airport to Tel Aviv.
+Train, bus, shuttle, or taxi are just some of the transport options between Ben Gurion Airport and Tel Aviv.

 The northbound train from from the airport travels to all the four stations in Tel Aviv including; HaHaganah station, HaShalom station (Azrielli), Savidor station and Tel Aviv University station.
-It continues northwards stopping at Binyamina, all of the Haifa stations, the Krayot, Akko and the finally Nahariya.
+It continues northwards stopping at Binyamina, all of the Haifa stations, the Krayot, Akko and the finally Nahariya station.

-If you need to travel south to towns like Holon, Rishon L'Zion, Ashdod, Rehovot and final destination, Beersheva, then you need to take the northbound train to Tel Aviv, switch trains and take a southbound connection.
+If you need to travel south to towns like Holon, Rishon L’Zion, Ashdod, Rehovot and final destination, Beer Sheva, then you need to take the northbound train to Tel Aviv, switch trains and then take a southbound connection.

 - The train timetable can be accessed, in English, here

 The train station is located at the lower level of Ben Gurion’s Terminal 3.